Home

 Writing music and song lyrics is an excellent creative outlet for some people.
 If this is your “thing,” try some of the ideas below to enrich your SoulCollage® experience:

 Choose a SoulCollage® card that you are currently working with.
-Rewrite the words to a familiar song (Skip to my Lou, Yankee Doodle, On Top of Old Smoky, Auld Lang Syne...) to express the card’s meaning to you.
+Rewrite the words to a familiar song (Skip to my Lou, Yankee Doodle, On Top of Old Smoky, Auld Lang Syne…) to express the card’s meaning for you.

 Write a song about your life’s Journey.